Migration from NethService/SME Server¶

 - a running NethService/SME installation, we will call it original server or source server

-- a running NethServer 7 installation with at least the same disk space of the source server, we will call it destination server
+- a running NethServer 7 installation with all the latest updates installed and at least the same disk space of the source server, we will call it destination server

 - a working network connection between the two severs